esl/MongooseIM/doc/developers-guide/domain_management.md

 {"what":"unknown host type"}
 ```

-Check `src/domain/mongoose_domain_handler.erl` file for the the exact values of `what` field
+Check the `src/domain/mongoose_domain_handler.erl` file for the exact values of the `what` field if needed.
-if needed.

 ## Delete domain